Bsting/pii-data-detection/README.md

 - Models that do well during training might not perform as expected on new, unseen data.
 Keeping an eye on their performance from time to time is crucial.

 ## Future Work
-- Experiment different pretrained models with different hyperparameters.
+- Experiment different pretrained models and different hyperparameters.
   - [Pretrained_Models](https://huggingface.co/transformers/v2.9.1/pretrained_models.html)
   - [microsoft/DeBERTa](https://github.com/microsoft/DeBERTa)
 - Experiment ensemble modeling.